Ham Common, London: History

 The map drawn up for Charles I by Nicholas Lane prior to the enclosure of Richmond Park in 1637 shows that the common land of Ham extended from its current area eastwards as far as Beverley Plains and Beverley Brook and the boundary with Roehampton.
 The northern part of Ham Common in this area was continuous with Petersham Common, which, in turn linked to the smaller Richmond and Mortlake commons.
 Of the total 1000 acres enclosed by the park, 895 acres fell within Ham's boundaries and, of that, 400 acres was common land, the rest being agricultural land in private ownership or already owned by the crown.
 Charles I paid compensation to the commoners of Ham for their loss and granted them a deed of gift of the remaining unenclosed common land for all time.
 The enclosure of the Park was one of several of Charles' unpopular acts that contributed to the unrest leading to the Civil War.
-About ten years later, Cromwell's Army camped on Ham Common 18 November 1647, after the Putney Debates.
+About ten years later, Cromwell's Army camped on Ham Common on 18 November 1647, after the Putney Debates.

 Apart from area of the present day Common, other common land existed around the enclosed farm land of Ham.
 Commoners also enjoyed lammas rights on large areas of enclosed farmland adjoining the river.

 Ownership of the common land lay with the lord of the Manor and, from the mid-17th century to the early 20th century, this was held by the Earl of Dysart and the Tollemache family.
 The management of Ham Common, as with most commons, moved from the manorial courts to a locally appointed vestry.
-The vestry records reveal typical recurring issues such as encroachment from adjacent land-owners, squatters (who might subsequently gain right of residence and add to the burden on the parish), camping travellers, gipsies, and tinkers, over-grazing, nuisance of geese, pigs rooting and blocking drains, turf damage from exercising horses and grazing of animals by non-local owners including, on one occasion, a flock of 200 sheep from Kingston!
+The vestry records reveal typical recurring issues such as encroachment from adjacent land-owners, squatters (who might subsequently gain right of residence and add to the burden on the parish), itinerant groups, over-grazing, nuisance of geese, pigs rooting and blocking drains, turf damage from exercising horses and grazing of animals by non-local owners including, on one occasion, a flock of 200 sheep from Kingston!
 The common was protected by gates to prevent animals straying off.
 Gate houses were located near each corner of the western section of common, one on Ham Street by what is now St Thomas Aquinas Church, Ham, and two on the Upper Ham Road, to the north by the New Inn and one to the south of the common.
 The latter still stands, 'erected by the inhabitants of Ham and Hatch, 1771' as an almshouse, 'restored by the Hon.
 Mrs Algernon Tollemache, 1892', and again in 1968.